haf0g/School-educational-projects/README.md

-# First year CS engineering educational projects in java,python, C and Linux System Administartion (Openstack)
+# First year CS engineering educational projects in java,python, C and Linux System Administration (Openstack)

 (I'm still working on this repo.
 Unfortunately, I haven't found time yet to complet work on it)
 <br>